 Subd.
 1c.
-Disposition of license fee. (a) Of the marriage license fee collected pursuant to subdivision 1b, paragraph (a), $15 must be retained by the county.
-The court administrator must pay $55 to the state treasurer to be deposited as follows:
+Disposition of license fee.
+Of the marriage license fee collected pursuant to subdivision 1b, the court administrator shall pay $55 to the state treasurer to be deposited as follows:

 (1) $50 in the general fund;

-(2) $3 in the special revenue fund to be appropriated to the commissioner of children, families, and learning for parenting time centers under section 119A.37; and
+(2) $3 in the special revenue fund to be appropriated to the commissioner of children, families, and learning for supervised parenting time facilities under section 119A.37; and

 (3) $2 in the special revenue fund to be appropriated to the commissioner of health for developing and implementing the MN ENABL program under section 145.9255.

 Subd.
 2. Repealed, 1978 c 699 s 17